seek-oss/braid-design-system/.changeset/healthy-schools-promise.md

 Remove legacy seekAsia themes

-Since the rebrand going live earlier this year, all consumers of `jobsDb`, `jobStreet`, `jobStreetClassic` and `seekUnifiedBeta` themes should now be using the `apac` theme in production.
+Since the rebrand went live earlier this year, all consumers of `jobsDb`, `jobStreet`, `jobStreetClassic` and `seekUnifiedBeta` themes should now be using the `apac` theme in production.

 **MIGRATION GUIDE**